American Rescue Plan: Higher Education Emergency Relief Fund (HEERF III)

 - Be enrolled for spring semester as of February 25, 2022;

 - Have completed a FAFSA for 2021-2022 by February 21, 2022; and

 - Be eligible for Title IV financial aid, with an estimated family contribution (EFC) of $20,392 or less.

 - Have not received a previous HEERF award during the Spring 2022 term.

 Awards are limited to $1,000 and are determined based on several factors, including but not limited to Pell Grant recipients, recipients of institutional need-based aid, and recipients of other non-institutional need-based aid.
 Awards may also be limited based on the number of applicants and funding availability.

 Emergency Grants may be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), childcare, and other educational expenses.

-Applications are not currently being accepted.
-Students will be notified when the application is available.
+Applications are currently not being accepted.
+Students will be notified about future application opportunities.

 There are several actions individuals can take to prevent the spread of potential viruses.